 - Personal Information

 Notice that we placed work experience in the middle of the resume.
 This allows the other sections to give it more support.
-Information in the objective statement and Strengths sections will get up Adrian’s work experience nicely.
+Information in the objective statement and Skills sections will get up Adrian’s work experience nicely.

 Entry Level Illustrator Resume